 1: What is Botox and How Does it Work?

-This is the first installment of 12 Things You Need to Know About Botox and Aesthetics which can also be downloaded from our free eBook library.
+This is the first installment of 12 Things You Need to Know About Botox and Aesthetics.

 Botox (BOTOX® Cosmetic onabotulinumtoxin A) is a prescription medicine used to reduce wrinkles.
 It’s derived from a protein produced by bacteria.
 In high concentrations, this protein can be toxic – you may have heard of the Botulinum toxin, which is how “Botox” got its name.
 Fortunately, over 20 years ago, scientists found that small, diluted amounts of Botox could be safely administered without toxic effects.